YahooArchive/cronshot/README.md

 **Note:** You can pass BOTH **code options** AND **command line options**.
 If you pass the same option via both methods, the command line option takes precedence.

+## Save Middleware

+The `saveMiddleware` option accepts a function that will save the screenshot to a desired location of your choice.

+Below are the current middleware functions available:

+`mobstor` - Saves to the Yahoo!
+Mobstor Cloud

+`local` - Saves to the local file system

+To see examples of how to write your own `saveMiddleware` adapter, look in the **saveMiddleware** folder.

 ## Options

 ```javascript